ibm-cloud-docs/solution-tutorials/multi-region-k8s-cis.md

 3. Scale up and expose service for containerized appliation so being able to access

-4. Create CIS GLB and IKS Ingress so the requests can be distributed to application hosted among different multi-region clusters.
-Besides, enable DDoS protection and caching service
+4. CIS GLB intercepts the requests and routes them to the regional clusters。Inside the cluster, the Kubernetes Ingress balances the requests between the worker nodes.

+5. When proxy mode is enabled, CIS GLB is in DDoS protection also caching service.

 ## Before you begin
 {: #prereqs}